Reopening Plan and Certification Process for Humboldt County Businesses

 - Indoor playgrounds such as bounce centers, ball pits and laser tag

-- Concert and event venues
+- Indoor theater, concert and performance venues

 - Adult amateur team sports/leagues